 In a nutshell: It might not be particularly off-roady like the name would suggest, but that’s not the point of the Velar as its aim of being the perfect open-road-cruising luxury SUV is a brief that it nails perfectly.

-Full Disclosure: Jaguar Land Rover Australia provided the car for this review for a week with a full tank of fuel.
-Additionally, our friends at MPF Detailing also gave it a complementary express detail for us prior to our photoshoot.
+Full Disclosure: The vehicle tested here was provided by Jaguar Land Rover Australia for a week with a full tank of fuel.
+Additionally, our friends at MPF Detailing also gave it a complementary Express Detail for us prior to our photoshoot.